Overland to Vientiane & Luang Prabang

 Nong Khai to Vientiane using local transport

 Nong Khai is just a few kilometres from the Friendship Bridge over the Mekong River into Laos.
-If the twice-daily shuttle trains don't suit you, you can travel between Nong Khai station and Vientiane at any time through the day, like this: (1) Take a local tuk-tuk taxi from Nong Khai railway station to the Nong Khai bus station.
+If the twice-daily trains don't suit you, you can travel between Nong Khai station and Vientiane at any time through the day, like this: (1) Take a local tuk-tuk taxi from Nong Khai railway station to the Nong Khai bus station.
 (2) A shuttle bus runs from the bus station across the Friendship Bridge to Laos every 20 minutes throughout the day, fare about 30 baht.
 It stops at Thai immigration 5 minutes after leaving the bus station then crosses the Friendship Bridge to arrive at Lao customs & immigration some 10 minutes later (a 30-day visa on arrival available for Laos at this border point).
 (3) You now remove your luggage from the bus luggage hold and go through Lao customs.
 Take another tuk-tuk to your chosen hotel.
 When travelling southbound, leave central Vientiane at least 3 hours before your train leaves Nong Khai for Bangkok to allow time for border formalities and the various bus/taxi journeys.

 Back to top